lmeijdam/rs-pwa-angular-demo/DEMO.md

 Basically all stuff is now done to transform your new Angular App into a PWA.

+- Show added files and dependencies.
+The service worker and manifest.

 - To run the application as PWA you need to use a production build and make use of lite-server or http-server.
 ````
 ng build --prod